merizrizal/openstack-lab/README.md

 2. Build the base image which will be used by Vagrant later.<br>
 Run `make -C base_image/ rebuild-base-image-ubuntu`.
 This will create a new Vagrant box that will be used for our OpenStack VM (controller node, compute and storage node).
 3. Run `make -C controller/ start-provider-network` to create a new interface which will be used by Controller, Compute and Storage node.
-4. Run `make -C controller/ start-vm` to spin up 2 VMs which are Controller, Compute and Storage node.
+4. Run `make -C controller/ start-vm` to spin up 4 VMs which are 1 Controller, 2 Computes and 1 Storage node.

 **Provision OpenStack:**
 1. Navigate to `./ansible` directory.